A nice, refreshing shower after a hard, sweaty workout sounds like a dream.

 - Flush out lactic acid

-However, research has shown it's not better than a traditional cool-down, even though it's a good way for your muscles to recover.
+However, it's not better than a traditional cool-down, even though it's a good way for your muscles to recover.

 Why Do Athletes Use Ice Baths?